hoosierEE/pygments-j/README.md

 ./updateLexer
 ```

-> ProTip: you don't ever have to leave Vim:
+> ProTip: you don't even have to leave Vim:
 > ```viml
 > :silent execute "!./updateLexer" | redraw!
 > ```